slavrd/tfev4-aws-install/terraform/README.md

 The resource configuration is split in the following modules placed in sub directories.

-* `ec2_instance` - provisions an EC2 instance with PTFEv4 installed.
+* `asg-ec2-instance` - provisions an Auto Scaling group to deploy an EC2 instance with PTFEv4 installed.
 Assumes it is provided an AMI built with the Packer [project](../packer/README.md) in this repository.
-Details on what the module does are in its [readme](./ec-instance/README.md).
+Details on what the module does are in its [readme](./asg-ec-instance/README.md).

 * `dns` - provisions a CNAME DNS record in AWS route53.
 Details on what the module does are in its [readme](./dns/README.md).